Projection-free Online Learning with Arbitrary Delays: Main Results

 \section{Main Results}

 In this section, we first introduce necessary preliminaries including the problem setting, definitions, and assumptions.
-Then, we present our delayed OFW and the corresponding theoretical guarantees for convex and strongly convex losses, respectively.
+Then, we present our delayed OFW for convex losses and strongly convex losses, respectively.
+Finally, we introduce our delayed OSPF for smooth losses.